AeroNyxNetwork/AeroNyxSOON/README.md

 # SOON Server Staking Contract

 ## Overview
-A decentralized staking contract built on Solana that enables server operators to participate in network validation through both direct staking and delegation mechanisms.
+A decentralized staking contract built on SOON that enables server operators to participate in network validation through both direct staking and delegation mechanisms.
 This contract implements a flexible staking system with advanced features for server management and delegation.

 ## Key Features
 - **Server Registration**: Operators can register servers with unique identifiers and custom names